eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">RPRC_11<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-The contents of a registration certificate issued to a Relying Party SHALL at least one of the following: a) the URL of a web form provided by the Relying Party, which Users can use to send data deletion requests, b) an e-mail address of the Relying Party, on which the Relying Party is prepared to receive data deletion requests from Users, c) a telephone number of the Relying Party, on which the Relying Party is prepared to receive data deletion requests from Users.
+The contents of a registration certificate issued to a Relying Party SHALL contain at least one of the following: a) the URL of a web form provided by the Relying Party, which Users can use to send data deletion requests, b) an e-mail address of the Relying Party, on which the Relying Party is prepared to receive data deletion requests from Users, c) a telephone number of the Relying Party, on which the Relying Party is prepared to receive data deletion requests from Users.

-*Note: See [Topic 48](./annex-2.02-high-level-requirements-by-topic.md#a2327-topic-48-blueprint-for-requesting-data-deletion-to-relying-parties) for more information about data deletion requests.*
+*Note: See [Topic 48][topic-48] for more information about data deletion requests.*

 </div>
 </div>